semiologic/version-checker/readme.txt

 == Change Log ==

+= 2.2.2 =

+- Fix positioning of Semiologic Development News in WP 3.5

 = 2.2.1 =

 - Fix condition were future updates can fail if previous api call returned empty results